 - How many devices do you need to charge wirelessly?
 Smartphones aren’t the only devices that can be charged wirelessly.
 You can also drop accessories like wireless earphones and smartwatches on a wireless charging pad to make sure they don’t run out of juice.
 Instead of getting multiple charging pads, you can opt for dual or trio pads that let you charge two or three devices at the same.

 OEM vs third-party wireless chargers

 Third-party phone accessories usually offer a better deal, be it in terms of features or price.
 Things are different with wireless chargers, though.
 An OEM wireless charger will likely provide the best experience.
 This is particularly true for devices that support fast wireless charging.
-For example, you will only get OnePlus’ fantastic Warp Charge 30 speeds with the OnePlus charger and fast wireless charging for the Pixel 4 with the Pixel Stand.
+For example, you will only get OnePlus’ fantastic Warp Charge 50 speeds with the OnePlus charger and fast wireless charging for the Pixel 6 series with the new version of the Pixel Stand.

 Third-party wireless chargers are playing catch up, so it won’t be long before there are a lot more options available.
 For example, some accessory makers have already released chargers that support Samsung’s fast wireless charging feature, and a few provide good charging speeds for Pixels and iPhones.